Download This Sample

 Leonardo Da Vinci Worksheets

-This bundle contains 10 ready-to-use Leonardo Da Vinci Worksheets that are perfect for students who want to learn more about Da Vinci who was an Italian artist who dabbled into lots of subjects and who especially enjoyed painting.
+This is a fantastic bundle which includes everything you need to know about Leonardo Da Vinci across 22 in-depth pages.
+These are ready-to-use Leonardo Da Vinci worksheets that are perfect for teaching students about Leonardo Da Vinci who was an Italian artist who dabbled in lots of subjects and who especially enjoyed painting.
 His most famous pieces of art include the portrait of Mona Lisa and the Last Supper painting.

 Link/cite this page